 For the program's first round, World Monuments Fund and its British affiliate, World Monuments Fund Britain, worked with Petra National Trust in Jordan to create a training facility and recruit a catalyst group of qualified candidates who, once trained, would become mentors for subsequent trainees in the eighteen-month program.
 The project included training in stone cutting; manufacture of molds, templates, and models; repair of damaged masonry; stabilization of arches, vaults and domes; underpinning and reinforcement of foundations; hoisting and lifting of stone block; methodologies for grouting and pinning masonry surfaces; lime technologies; surveying; stone selection and quarrying; cleaning historic stone; mortar analysis; and other related masonry conservation skills.

 Thanks to generous support from the British Council and in partnership with Petra National Trust, round two of the program began May 2019.
 Twenty of our most exemplary stonemasonry students from last year’s program will continue training and growth, including adding new modules to the course on letter carving, mortar work, and business planning.
-Round two of the program is scheduled to complete December 2019.
+Round two of the program finished November 2019.